Dimension is polynomial in height for posets with planar cover graphs: Preliminary Reductions and Background Material

 The following lemma was used first in~\cite{ST14} for posets with planar cover graphs and in a more complex form in \cite{JMTWW}.
 The underlying principle is the concept of \textit{unfolding}, which is an analogue of breadth first search for posets.

-\begin{lemma}[Reduction to singly constrained] For every poset $P$, there exists a poset $Q$ such that \begin{enumerate} \item The height of $Q$ is at most the height of $P$. \item The cover graph of $Q$ is a minor of the cover graph of $P$. \item There is a minimal element $x_0$ in $Q$ such that $x_0 \leq q$ for every $q\in\Max(Q)$, and
+\begin{lemma}[Reduction to singly constrained] For every non-empty poset $P$, there exists a poset $Q$ such that \begin{enumerate} \item The height of $Q$ is at most the height of $P$. \item The cover graph of $Q$ is a minor of the cover graph of $P$. \item There is a minimal element $x_0$ in $Q$ such that $x_0\leq q$ in $Q$ for all $q\in\Max(Q)$, and

-\end{enumerate} \end{lemma} In particular, the set $I=\Inc(\Min(Q),\Max(Q))$ in the lemma is singly constrained by $x_0$.
-We point out that the lemma produces an element $x_0\in\Min(Q)$, but later in this paper, we will be discussing sets $I\subset\Inc(\Min(Q),\Max(Q))$ such that $I$ is singly constrained by an element $x_0$ which is not a minimal element in $Q$.